shivamthapar/aeries-mobile/README.md

 * [Andy Yu](https://github.com/AndyYu)

 # <a name="installation"></a>Installation
-####**NOTE: As of December 2013, Aeries has changed its UI.
+> **NOTE: As of December 2013, Aeries has changed its UI.
 We are working on updating the app to work with the new changes.
 Until then, the app is unfortunately not going to work.
-We are sorry for the inconvenience.**####
+We are sorry for the inconvenience.**

+Aeries Mobile is a mobile site, so it can be accessed by any web browser on any phone.
+Simply point your browser to [http://aeries.shivamthapar.com](http://aeries.shivamthapar.com).
+It can even be used on your computer!

+We've also made an Android wrapper app for the site, which can be found [here] (https://github.com/shivamthapar/ABI-Gradebook-Android).
+Follow the instructions on that page to download the app on your Android phone.

 # <a name="tech-stuff"></a>Tech Stuff
 Thank you to the following projects for making our development much easier and enjoyable! :)